Back to Homeschool | Routines and Rituals

 Director of Early & Elementary Learning

 After an extended break from homeschooling, it can take a minute to get back into the groove for your homeschool rhythm.
-Focusing on routines and rituals in the weeks leading up to the start of the school year can help the whole family settle into the new schedule with a little more ease.
+Focusing on routines and rituals in the weeks leading up to the start of the year can help the whole family settle into the new schedule with a little more ease.
 Whether this is your first homeschool experience or you’re a seasoned pro, we’ve got you covered with tips to set you and your family up for a successful school year.

 Here are a few examples of routines and rituals to get you started: